jlguenego/node-expose-sspi/README.md

 npm run build
 ```

-Note: You may need a proper C++ Windows Toolchain installed.
+Note: You need a proper C++ Windows Toolchain installed.
 One way to do it is to install this module:

 ```